sparism1/CSCA20---Sean-Wei-Jane---Federal-Election---Project/Final Report - Markdown Version.md

 ------------
-Here is a link to our code repository on Github: https://github.com/sparism1/CSCA20---Sean-Wei-Jane---Federal-Election---Project (In the .md file this the hyper link does not work for the entire link) The video is also included in this repository.
+Here is a link to our code repository on Github: https://github.com/sparism1/CSCA20---Sean-Wei-Jane---Federal-Election---Project The video is also included in this repository.